ismaberra/goalguard/README.md

 https://github.com/vita-epfl/goalguard/assets/83677158/e19450b4-b5ca-4ec7-9876-432f6a994275

+Our final datasets are in the folder Datasets, the real dataset is composed of 123 samples but after vertical flippling and x-translation, and both at the same time, the dataset is quadrupled : **492 samples**.
+And the FIFA game dataset is composed of **1'385 samples**  but after vertical flippling and x-translation, and both at the same time, the dataset is quadrupledd : **5'540 penalties**.
+So our final dataset is composed of **6032 samples**.

 ## III) Model

 We will now look at the model and how to use it.
 Regarding the datasets that we are using as inputs, we have two datasets : dataset_fifa and dataset_real.
 Both can be found in the Datasets folder.